async-profiler/async-profiler/README.md

 stack.
 On the other hand, you _will_ see non-Java frames (user and kernel) invoked by your Java code.

+* No Java stacks will be collected if `-XX:MaxJavaStackTraceDepth` is zero or negative.

 ## Troubleshooting

 `Could not start attach mechanism: No such file or directory` means that the profiler cannot establish communication with the target JVM through UNIX domain socket.